 Ashley Biden is the only daughter of former Vice President Joe Biden and his wife, Dr. Jill Biden.
 The Bidens also raised Joe’s sons from his first marriage, Beau and Hunter.
 Joe Biden did have another daughter, who died very young.

 The Biden family has been impacted greatly by tragedy.
 Beau died at age 46 of a brain tumor, and Joe also had a daughter who died young with his first wife, Nelia Hunter Biden, in a tragic car crash.
 Joe’s surviving children are Hunter Biden, 50, and Ashley Biden, 39.
-Both are speaking on August 20 at the Democratic National Convention.

 The List once described her as “a social worker, activist, and entrepreneur with a passion for creating permanent change,” especially issues relating to poverty.

 1. Ashley Biden Worked for a Delaware Nonprofit Organization That Received Federal Funding

 The Washington Examiner reported that Biden was working for a Delaware nonprofit organization that received a $166,000 federal grant.